renatto-tommasi/dvs_ros2/README.md

 Visualization and processing tools for DVS event streams.
 Includes nodes for 2D histogram views, time surfaces, and 3D voxel grid representations.
 See the [package README](dvs_view_ros2/README.md) for detailed node documentation and parameters.

+### dvs_tracker

+Real-time corner detection on DVS event streams using the Arc* algorithm.
+Implements greedy bidirectional arc expansion on two Bresenham circles with polarity-separated surfaces and a refractory filter.
+See the [package README](dvs_tracker/README.md) for algorithm details and references.

 ## Installation

 ### Prerequisites